 The chart below compares fixed charges as a portion of the average residential bill for WSSC Water and the 14 other cities and communities reviewed.
-Of the utilities that do charge fixed fees, WSSC Water's fixed charges are the second lowest as a percentage of the average bill.
-In FY 2024 and FY 2025, 12.7% of the average residential bill from WSSC Water are attributable to fixed fees.
+Of the utilities that do charge fixed fees, WSSC Water's fixed charges are among the lowest as a percentage of the average bill, with 13.1% in FY 2024 and 19.5% in FY 2025.
 WSSC Water's CAP focuses on limiting the impact of these fixed fees on those who are most likely to struggle to pay their bills.